-Carver Trumatic 3000 and 3000 Auto heaters are based on a well proven and extremely efficient heat exchanger consisting of a pair of internally and externally finned aluminium die castings.
+Carver motorhome heaters are completely room-sealed units based on a well proven and extremely efficient heat exchanger consisting of a pair of internally and externally finned aluminium die castings.

 The gas burner is situated at the bottom of a vertical passage which permits complete combustion of the gas before meeting the exchanger surfaces.
-The combustion products travel along the top horizontal section and then downwards through further galleries while transferring their heat to the caravan or vehicle.
+The combustion products travel along the top horizontal section and then downwards through further galleries while transferring their heat to the caravan.
 They are kept moving by the thermal drive of the rising column of hot gases from the flame.

-The flue outlet of the heater is at the bottom of the heat exchanger thus ensuring that the majority of the heat is extracted from the combustion path and is completely sealed from the living space, all the air for combustion being drawn in from beneath the caravan or vehicle through the air intake and the products of combustion discharged through an insulated stainless steel flue pipe to a roof mounted terminal.
+The flue outlet of the heater is at the bottom of the heat exchanger thus ensuring that the majority of the heat is extracted from the combustion products before they leave the heat exchanger.
+The combustion path is completely sealed from the living space, all of the products of combustion are discharged through an insulated stainless steel flue pipe to a roof mounted terminal.

 The heater is controlled by a knob mounted on the top of the heater case which operates a thermostatic gas control valve.
+Incorporated in this valve is a flame failure device, so that if for any reason the burner flame is extinguished, the heater will automatically go to safe shut down.